Aaks-hatH/Browser-Bricker-Panel/README.md

 ### General Questions

 **Q: Is BrowserBricker free to use?**
-A: Yes, the open-source version is completely free.
+A: The browser extension is open-source.
+The cloud service is provided by the developer.

 **Q: What browsers are supported?**
 A: All Chromium-based browsers: Chrome, Edge, Brave, Opera, Vivaldi.

 **Q: Does it work on mobile?**
 A: The extension is for desktop browsers.
-Control panels work on mobile devices.
+Control panels work on any device.

 **Q: How many devices can I manage?**
-A: Unlimited devices per master key.
+A: Unlimited devices per account.

+**Q: Is the service reliable?**
+A: Yes, the service runs on enterprise-grade infrastructure with high uptime.

 ### Security Questions

 **Q: Can the lock screen be bypassed?**
-A: The extension uses multiple anti-bypass techniques, but determined users with advanced technical knowledge could potentially remove the extension.
-Physical device access provides additional security.
+A: The extension uses multiple anti-bypass techniques.
+Physical device access allows extension removal.

 **Q: What if I lose my master key?**
 A: Master keys cannot be recovered.
-This is a security feature.
-You'll need to generate a new master key and re-register devices.
+Generate a new key and re-register devices.

 **Q: Is my location data private?**
 A: Yes.
-Location data is encrypted in transit and only accessible through your authenticated account.
+Location data is encrypted and only accessible through your authenticated account.

-**Q: What happens if the internet connection is lost?**
+**Q: What happens if the service is down?**
-A: Armed devices stay locked until connection is restored.
+A: Armed devices stay locked.
 Disarmed devices remain accessible.

+### Account Questions

+**Q: How do I become a System Administrator?**
+A: Contact browserbricker@gmail.com with your organization details.

+**Q: Can I manage multiple organizations?**
+A: System Administrators can manage their assigned organization.
+Contact the service owner for additional access.

+**Q: How do I report a bug?**
+A: Email browserbricker@gmail.com with issue details and screenshots.

 ### Technical Questions